Family reunification with children

 If the child is older than 6 years, residence can only be granted to a child if it is estimated that there is a clear potential for integration.
 A specific estimate must be made, where especially the following factors can be taken into account:

-• Whether the parents have completed a Danish education or other education.
+- Whether the parents have completed a Danish education or other educational programs.

-• Whether there has been ongoing contact between the applicants living in Denmark and the child in the home country, and whether the people living in Denmark have supported the child financially.
+- Whether there has been continuous contact between the applicants residing here and the child in the home country, and whether the residents have supported the child financially

-• Whether the parents in the home country have shown a willingness to take care of children; for example, whether the child has grown up without the presence of the parents.
+- Whether the parents in the home country have demonstrated a willingness to care for the child.
+For example, whether the child has grown up without the parents’ presence.

 Denmark has acceded to various conventions.
 An exception can be granted for family reunification with children if special considerations apply in relation to the child’s best interests.